 In line with College policy, the department has made a commitment to the principles of Equality, Diversity and Inclusion (EDI) for all, and strives to go beyond the public sector duty placed upon us by the Equality Act 2010.
 We believe that all students (plus staff and visitors) should work to make their learning, teaching, research, administrative and leisure environments supportive and nurturing spaces, free from bullying, harassment, discrimination or victimisation.
-If you have an issue to discuss in relation to equality and diversity, or wish to get involved with EDI work, please contact the PGT Education Lead, Julie Brown (Julie.Brown@rhul.ac.uk) or Head of Department, Mark Berry (Mark.Berry@rhul.ac.uk).
+If you have an issue to discuss in relation to equality and diversity, or wish to get involved with EDI work, please contact the Vice Dean of EDI Dr Shzr Ee Tan (shzree.tan@rhul.ac.uk).